- Hire Us

-Jamie Loftus is a wicked, disturbed person who has cheated her way to her current position as Associate Producer, but no one seems to be too upset about it.
-Though she was raised by wolves, Jamie is a human person and a recent graduate of Emerson College who has a borderline embarrassing passion for all things comedy.
+Jamie Loftus is a human person who is thrilled to be serving as an Associate Producer after being a longtime employee and performer with the theater.
 A former House Manager at IB and current performer and instructor of sketch comedy, she performs with her two-person troupe Divorced Siblings all over the country.
 She also performs standup comedy, but not with other people, because that is not how that works.

 Loftus wrote and directed the sketch mainstage production of "Death Wish," a choose-your-own-adventure comedy that debuted in 2014.
 On a day-to-day basis, she works alongside the other heroes on staff to communicate with the crew and community, develop the myriad of wonderful festivals that pass through ImprovBoston's doors and make the audience experience all it can be.
-She also got your texts and yes, the rash is doing better.
-Thanks for asking!
+This is her second draft of her bio.

 Blair Howell | Chair, Board of Directors